RMG Tips and Tricks¶

 See https://en.wikipedia.org/wiki/64DD#Games for a full list of Nintendo 64DD games.

 Nintendo 64DD requires region specific BIOS.
-Place the respective BIOS from the list below directly in Emulation/bios
+Place the respective BIOS from the list below directly in Emulation/bios matching the region of your Nintendo 64DD game.

 Note: